VictoriaMetrics/VictoriaMetrics/app/vmalert/README.md

 <img alt="vmalert cluster" src="vmalert_cluster.png">

-In case when you want to spread the load on these components - add balancers before them and configure `vmalert` with balancer's addresses.
+In case when you want to spread the load on these components - add balancers before them and configure `vmalert` with balancer addresses.
 Please, see more about VM's cluster architecture [here](https://docs.victoriametrics.com/Cluster-VictoriaMetrics.html#architecture-overview).

 #### HA vmalert